Updated July 29, 2023

-Though the approaches are different the final output for all the approaches will not be different.
-As the nominal Gross Domestic Product is based on current price, inflation will increase nominal GDP even if the physical output of goods and services remains constant from one year to the next year.
-That’s why to get a real sense of how much is the real output of goods and services economists use various techniques to adjust the nominal GDP figure and come up with other measures.
-Some of those measures are real GDP, producer price index and consumer price index.
+Though the approaches are different, the final output for all will not differ.
+As the nominal Gross Domestic Product is based on the current price, inflation will increase nominal GDP even if the physical output of goods and services remains constant from one year to the next.
+That’s why to get a real sense of how much is the real output of goods and services, economists use various techniques to adjust the nominal GDP figure and come up with other measures.
+Some of those measures are real GDP, producer price index, and consumer price index.

 How to Calculate the Nominal GDP?

-Nominal GDP can be calculated as the sum of all the spending on newly produced goods and services, or as the sum of the income received as a result of producing these goods and services.
+Nominal GDP calculates as the sum of all the spending on newly-produced goods and services or the income received from producing these goods and services.

-What all are included and excluded in the calculation of nominal GDP?
+What are all Included and Excluded in the Calculation of Nominal GDP?

-Effect of inflation and how to deal with it?
+Effect of Inflation and How to Deal with it?

-Despite the same level of output and production in the economy in a particular period, just due to the effect of inflation the total nominal GDP amount looks inflated.
-To get a better estimate of the actual production of goods and services, the economist adjusts the nominal GDP.
-With the adjustment of nominal Gross Domestic Product varies other measures are arrived at like consumer price index, producer price index and real GDP.
-This adjustment helps in getting a fair assumption of the real output in an economy.
-There are several measures like GDP deflator which helps in the process of converting a nominal GDP into real GDP.
+Despite the same level of output and production in the economy in a particular period, just due to inflation, the total nominal GDP amount looks inflated.
+The economist adjusts the nominal GDP better to estimate the actual production of goods and services.
+Adjusting the nominal Gross Domestic Product enables the derivation of various measures such as the consumer price index, producer price index, and real GDP.
+This adjustment helps get a fair assumption of the real output in an economy.
+Several measures, like a GDP deflator, help convert a nominal GDP into real GDP.